mikaelbr/writings/js-syntax-series/function-declarations.md

 ## Anonymity and Naming of Expressions

-As we've seen, function declarations can't be anonymous by grammer.
+As we've seen, function declarations can't be anonymous by grammar.
 But expressions can.
 And some time that can be convenient where we  use them as one-offs as an argument to functions like `map` or `filter`:

 ```js
 const events = [1, 2, 3, 4].filter(function (i) { // anonymous function expression